-Thank you for choosing the TD-8841T ADSL2+ Modem Router.
 The device is designed to provide a simple and cost-effective ADSL Internet connection for a private Ethernet network.

-The TD-8841T connects to an Ethernet LAN or computers via standard Ethernet ports.
+The Router is easy to use.
+The TD-8816B connects to an Ethernet LAN or computers via standard Ethernet ports.
 The ADSL connection is made using ordinary telephone line with standard connectors.
 Multiple workstations can be networked and connected to the Internet using a single Wide Area Network (WAN) interface and single global IP address.
 The advanced security enhancements, IP/MAC Filter, Application Filter and URL Filter can help to protect your network from potentially devastating intrusions by malicious agents from the outside of your network.

+The Router is easy to install and manage.
 Quick Start of the Web-based Utility is supplied and friendly help messages are provided for the configuration.
 Network and Router management is done through the Web-based Utility which can be accessed through local Ethernet using any web browser.